ntare-david/ORM-system/ARCHITECTURE.md

 ## Overview

 This project follows Clean Architecture principles with clear separation of concerns across layers.
+The codebase is organized by **feature/domain modules** rather than by technical type, making it scalable and maintainable for an ERP system.

 ## Architecture Layers